getify/You-Dont-Know-JS/scope & closures/ch5.md

 We take an inner function (shame on me for making it anonymous -- see Chapter 3!) and pass it to `setTimeout(..)`.
 But our inner function has a scope closure over `wait(..)`, indeed keeping and using a reference to the variable `message`.

-A full thousand milliseconds after we have executed `wait(..)`, and his inner scope should otherwise be long gone, that anonymous function still has closure over that scope.
-Deep down in the guts of the *Engine*, the built-in utility `setTimeout(..)` has reference to some parameter, probably called `fn` or `func` or something like that.
-He goes to invoke that function, which is invoking our inner (anonymous) function, and the lexical scope reference is still intact.
+A full thousand milliseconds after we have executed `wait(..)`, and its inner scope should otherwise be long gone, that anonymous function still has closure over that scope.
+Deep down in the guts of the *Engine*, the built-in utility `setTimeout(..)` has reference to some parameter, probably called `fn` or `func` or something like that. *Engine* goes to invoke that function, which is invoking our inner (anonymous) function, and the lexical scope reference is still intact.

 **Closure.**